RFID Myths

 item co-operates.

 - RFID tags are barcode killers.
-Barcodes will be dead in a couple of years, replaced by RFID
+Barcodes will be dead in a couple of years, replaced by

 chips.